WeRockStar/airflow-lab/docs/chapter-16/README.md

 ## What is SLA?

 SLA stands for Service Level Agreement.
-It is a contract between a service provider and a customer that defines the level of service expected from the service provider.
+It is a **contract between a service provider and a customer** that defines the **level of service** expected from the service provider.

 ## SLA in Apache Airflow

-In the context of Apache Airflow, SLA is a way to define the maximum time a task or a DAG should take to complete.
+In the context of Apache Airflow, SLA is a way to define the **maximum time a task or a DAG should take to complete**.
 If the task or DAG takes more time than the defined SLA, it will be marked as failed.

 ## SLA in DAG